-Finally the striped bars in figure 6 show percent changes in DAF grants.
+Finally the gray bars in Figure 6 show percent changes in DAF grants.
 These numbers are relatively consistent across the years.
 One can interpret the difference between DAF contributions and DAF grants similarly to how one compares income to consumption.
 Income will tend to respond to external conditions more extremely than consumption.
-Consumption evens out the ups and downs and therefore becomes a more reliable measure of true or anticipated income than income itself.
-The same could be true about difference between contributions to DAFs and grants from them.
-If contribution respond to opportunities for tax savings, while grants represent undistorted desires for annual giving, then grants from DAFs will present a better picture of one's expectations for stable giving into the future.
+Consumption, therefore, evens out the ups and downs and therefore becomes a more reliable measure of true or anticipated income than income itself.
+The same could be true about contributions to DAFs, which respond to opportunistic moments for tax minimizing, and grants from DAFs which present a better picture of one's expectations for stable giving into the future.

-In this vein, consider figure 7, which compares DAF contributions and grants to the charitable deduction claimed by the SOI high-income donors with incomes over \$500,000 (all reported in inflation adjusted 2015 dollars).
+In this vein, consider Figure 7.
+The two highest lines of this figure are the real (in 2015 dollars) contributions of the SOI High Income donors with incomes over \$500,000 (in blue) and the average contribution to DAFs across all DAF accounts in our data (in orange).
+The solid gray line below this is the average grants per DAF account.
 As can easily be seen, while total contributions to DAFs have been going up steadily, the granting from DAFs have been going up much more slowly.
-Let's imagine that a DAF donor in 2008 was a typical SOI high-income donor and had made the same donation in 2008 as he would have without the DAF.
-Assuming year-to-year fluctuations in giving that follow those of the average SOI donor captured in the thin solid line in this same figure, then it follows that the average DAF donor would continue giving according to the black dashed line that is seen lying nearly on top of the gray line.
+Let's imagine that a DAF donor in 2008 was a typical SOI High Income donor and had made the same donation in 2008 as he would have without the DAF.
+Assuming year-to-year fluctuations in giving that follow those of the average SOI donor captured in the blue line in this same figure, then it follows that the average DAF donor would continue giving according to the black dashed line that seen lying nearly on top of the gray line.
 This, of course, indicates that the SOI pattern of changes in giving without a DAF nearly perfectly predicts changes in actual charitable giving with a DAF.
 This suggests that, while taxes may indeed affect the timing of the contributions to DAFs and the amount of future donations saved in DAFs, DAFs may not have much, if any, effect on the actual donations eventually given to charity by the average DAF account holder.